RelationalDBDesign

 2. You can not enter information about an item until that item has been ordered once.

-3. Deleting a customer’s only order deletes all information about that customer.
+3. customer’s only order deletes all information about that customer.
 (Remember, a customer's contact information is stored along with their orders, not separately.
 If you delete from your database the only order a customer has placed, you also delete that customer's contact information.

 4. Deleting from the database the only order for an item deletes all information about that item.